juliolmuller/jcalc-2/README.md

   - `Backspace` to CE (clear current entry)
   - `Escape` to AC (clear all operation)
 - Copy (`Ctrl+C`) & Paste (`Ctrl+V`) support;

+## Project setup

+Run `npm install` to download all dependecnies and get the project set up.

+## Development server

+Run `npm run serve` for a dev server.
+Navigate to `http://localhost:8080/`.
+The app will automatically reload if you change any of the source files.

+## Build

+Run `npm run build` to build the project.
+The build artifacts will be stored in the `docs/` directory.